 We like to buy organic citrus in bulk when it’s in season directly from an Amish farm.
 Buying it in bulk and in season means it’s cheaper overall which stretches our dollars.
 Since citrus ripens during the winter months, we keep our boxes of citrus in our cool mudroom until we are ready to enjoy them.

-Another way you can stretch your dollars is by zesting the oranges, freezing the zest for later use, and making orange scrap vinegar from the scraps!
-(You can make vinegar with any fruit or vegetable scraps and even with edible flowers and herbs.)
-Of course you’ll also want to enjoy eating the flesh of your oranges or use it to make marmalade.
 If you buy organic citrus, you don’t have to worry about washing off wax, pesticides, and other chemicals.
 However, if buying organic isn’t in your budget, don’t worry!
 Just scrub your citrus with a solution of baking soda and water before you zest it.

-With 4 kids, we usually go through oranges pretty quick.
-I keep a sandwich-size bag of orange zest in my freezer door and just add to it every time I zest an orange until I fill it up.
-You can also keep the orange peel scraps in the freezer and collect them over time until you have enough to start a batch of orange scrap vinegar.
+With four kids, we usually go through oranges pretty quickly.
+I keep a sandwich-size bag of orange zest in my freezer and add to it every time I zest an orange until I fill it up.

-Orange Scrap Vinegar Recipe
+How to Make Orange Scrap Vinegar

 This orange scrap vinegar recipe easily doubles, so feel free to start a gallon jar if you have enough scraps!

-6-8 large oranges
+- Scraps from 6-8 large oranges

-half-gallon mason jar
+- half-gallon glass mason jar

-fermenting weight or ramekin
+- fermenting weight or ramekin

 Instructions